The Nielsen-Norman Group defines the user journey map to be “a visualization of the process that a person goes through in order to accomplish a goal”.

 Finally, insights reveal how the information gained from the mapping exercise can be capitalized.
 These insights are nothing but opportunity areas where the design team needs to take action and implement changes.

-USER JOURNEY MAP
+USER JOURNEY MAPPING

 Points to Remember